 Can I order a copy of the CMS?

-You can order a copy of the CMS through Order images: document/dealing on the Qld lands menu.
+Yes, you can order a copy of the CMS through Order images: Document/Dealing on the Qld lands menu.
 Your search criteria should be the CMS dealing number, found in your CTS result or in a body corporate title.

 Can I order the title or plan for a CTS?

 Yes, you can order titles or plans related to a CTS through the relevant option on the Qld lands menu.

 What is the relationship between a CTS and a body corporate?